 |Commercial — individual/business: Print or electronic media, television program, film, website||$85|

 |For-Profit — individual/business||$130|

 |Individual/business/agency/institution||To be negotiated|

 Pending funding, digital CT scan image series and digital photographs of a portion of the skull collections will become available for research and teaching purposes.

 Higher-resolution copies of the Atkinson Collection images found in the FOROST metabase are available from the IDHCS for teaching, presentation or publication purposes.
 Currently, the IDHCS does not provide services for online purchase and distribution of these images.
-Therefore, digital images will be provided on disk and mailed to the user.
-Purchase prices given below cover staff time and materials costs.
+Therefore, digital images will be provided electronically through Dropbox.
+Purchase prices given below cover staff time and incidental costs.

 Individual image: $20